junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 we need to train a new ICNN for each partition.

 - Verification on the preimage approximation: we relax the preimage approximation problem and hence introduce conservativeness.
-Also, current verification methods are not exact.
 Since this part is not done yet, we are not sure how much conservativeness we introduce.

 <details>
 <summary>Hidden part: some discarded ideas and results</summary>